 Special Considerations for Different Types of Smoke Alarms

-When maintaining and cleaning your smoke alarms, it’s important to understand the different types of alarms available and any special considerations they may require.
+When maintaining and cleaning your smoke alarms, it’s essential to understand the different types of alarms available and any special considerations they may require.
 The two main types of smoke alarms are ionisation and photoelectric alarms.
 Ionisation smoke alarms are more sensitive to flaming fires, while photoelectric alarms are more responsive to smouldering fires.
 Having both types of alarms in your home is recommended for optimal protection.

 Hardwired smoke alarms are connected to your home’s electrical system and typically have a backup battery in case of power outages.
 These alarms require professional installation and may need to be maintained differently than battery-operated alarms.
-When replacing batteries in hardwired alarms, be sure to follow the manufacturer’s instructions and turn off the power to the alarm circuit at your home’s electrical panel before proceeding.
+When replacing batteries in hardwired alarms, follow the manufacturer’s instructions and turn off the power to the alarm circuit at your home’s electrical panel before proceeding.

 Combination smoke and carbon monoxide alarms are becoming increasingly popular in homes.
-These alarms detect both smoke and carbon monoxide, providing comprehensive protection against two deadly household hazards.
+These alarms detect smoke and carbon monoxide, providing comprehensive protection against two deadly household hazards.
 When maintaining combination alarms, follow the manufacturer’s instructions carefully, as the process may differ slightly from standard smoke alarms.

 Maintenance To Keep Your Fire Safe!

 Maintaining and cleaning your smoke alarms is a simple but essential task that can help keep your home and family safe in the event of a fire.
-By testing your alarms monthly, replacing batteries annually, cleaning the alarms every six months, and replacing them every ten years, you can ensure that your smoke alarms are always ready to alert you to potential dangers.
+By testing your alarms monthly, replacing batteries annually, cleaning them every six months, and replacing them every ten years, you can ensure that your smoke alarms are always ready to alert you to potential dangers.

-If you need assistance with installing, maintaining, or replacing your smoke alarms in the Sydney area, consider contacting Enersol Electrical.
+If you need assistance installing, maintaining, or replacing your smoke alarms in the Sydney area, consider contacting Enersol Electrical.
 Our experienced, licensed electrician team can help ensure your smoke alarms are installed correctly and functioning optimally.